 Alan Kay also has another point.
 He criticizes the way we think about programming.
 Why is it that we programmers are so bad at processes?
 Isn't our subject?
 Other crafts surely make use of sophisticated applications to illuminate the process involved in producing new products.
 I often feel envy when one of my best friends, an architect, tell me about the tools he uses to aid him in the process of developing.

-I believe that programming has everything to do with the German notion of Bildung.
+I believe that programming can be connected to the German notion of Bildung.
 Programming is about the materialization of ideas.
 But this means also provides tools for self-improvement, for environments that take the best from our tradition, inspire us and make us happy as individuals.
 Make us see Light, as the metaphor from the Enlightenment goes.

-Let us pick up the torch and do away with any bad moral standards.
+Let us pick up the torch and do away with any bad moral standards – in our selves as in the culture of which we’re a part.
 Let's keep focusing on the Light.
 I will do my best to keep my passion.
 Because I truly believe that curiosity and passion are the best antidotes to Darkness.

 Passion can overcome great hinders.
 Curiosity makes us tick.
 It makes us human.